hcarnes/hcarnes.github.io/_posts/2018-08-14-git_subtree.markdown

 Feel free to check out [Greenthumb Gardens](https://greenthumb-gardens.herokuapp.com/).
 Unfortunately, due to changes in the Google Maps API, the map now has some restrictions.
 Womp womp.
 On the bright side, the garden search and plant adding feature still works.

 > Here is quick tip on changing from Sqlite3 to Postgres.
 In order to deploy the backend to Heroku, I had to change my database from Sqlite3 to Postgres.
-In the gemfile, I change ‘gem sqlite3’ to ‘gem pg’.
+In the gemfile, I changed `gem sqlite3` to `gem pg`.
 Next, I updated the`config/database.yml` file.
 Instead of manually changing anything that referenced Sqlite3 to Postgres, I set up a new Rails app and installed Postgres as its database, so that I could simply copy the fresh `config/database.yml` over to my current project.
 I ran `rake db:migrate` to make sure my changes were updated.

 # Using git subtree
 Because my client app was in a folder nested inside of the backend app, I had to figure out a way to create a new repo within my main repo.
 That’s where `git subtree` comes in. `git subtree` allowed me to nest one repository inside another as a sub-directory.